yusufammar/flight-reservation-website/README.md

 # Tests:

-1-Sign Up & Sign In
+1- Sign Up & Sign In

-2-For User/Guest:
+2- For User/Guest:
 -	Booking flights “Try LAX (Jan 12 2022) -> JFK (Jan 22 2022)”
 -	Editing flight seats of a booking.
 -	Cancelling bookings and email notification
 -	Sending ticket as pdf by email

-3-For Admin:
+3- For Admin:
 -	Showing a list of all flights on the DB.
 -	Searching criteria.
 -	Editing flights.